ywkaras/trafficserver/doc/developer-guide/cache-architecture/api-functions.en.rst

 API functions
 *************

-.. c:function:: void TSHttpTxnReqCacheableSet(TSHttpTxn txnp, int flag)
+.. cpp:function:: void TSHttpTxnReqCacheableSet(TSHttpTxn txnp, int flag)

    Set a flag that marks a request as cacheable.
 This is a positive override only, setting :arg:`flag` to ``0`` restores the default behavior, it does not